lht980628/lht980628/README.md

 - 👋 Hi, I’m Huatao Liu
 - 👀 I’m a student in UNSW
-- 🌱 I’m currently learning react, rust and C++
+- 🌱 I’m currently learning Java
 - 💞️ I’m trying to be a good programmer

 <!---